Alvarez ends slump with 2-run HR as Astros beat Indians 4-3

 Alvarez also doubled and Michael Brantley added two hits to help the Astros to their second straight victory.

+Baker said that Alvarez felt some soreness in his hamstring while running on his double in the seventh inning and that he would be evaluated on Tuesday.

 Houston starter Zack Greinke (9-3) yielded five hits and two runs in 5 1/3 innings.

+“His velocity was good, his location was good.
+We were very satisfied with how he threw the ball,” Baker said.

 Ryan Pressly walked one in a scoreless ninth for his 17th save.

 There were runners at first and second with two outs in the eighth when Harold Ramirez hit an RBI single on a liner to the corner of right field to cut the lead to 1.
 But Ryne Stanek struck out Bradley Zimmer to end the inning.